 - Chances of manual error

 Apart from these four air quality monitoring methods, there is a wide variety of methods available to monitor the outdoor air quality.
 Each of these methods varies in its process, monitoring capacity, precision, and of course, the monitoring cost.
 Looking at all these methods, it may get confusing to land to the ideal method of ambient air quality monitoring.

 The primary factor while deciding an air quality monitoring system is the purpose of monitoring.
 Identifying the purpose helps in recognizing the other factors that may be important while choosing the ideal monitoring system.
 For example, to measure the national environmental standards, the government needs to install a high-precision monitoring method in place.
 Compromising on the precision or the budget cannot be an option here, as it may affect the national air quality data.

-It is imperative to choose the appropriate monitoring equipment to achieve the objective of the program.
+It is imperative to choose the appropriate air quality monitoring equipment to achieve the objective of the program.
 There are several factors that play a significant role in the decision-making of the ideal monitoring system.